 There is a continuum of disillusionment and bereavement, from the benign to the horrifying, even traumatizing—as in people’s personal memories of McCarrick.
 My own experience, of loose “cultural” association with a predator (the way, say, someone who studied at the University of Chicago would be “culturally” associated with Leopold and Loeb), falls somewhere in between.
 One could argue that it falls somewhere on the more benign end of the spectrum.
 However, I don’t think this is saying much.

 In sorting through my feelings about the Jersey Shore and McCarrick, I keep coming back to Hannah Arendt’s conclusion in Eichmann in Jerusalem about what was established at Adolf Eichmann’s trial.
 According to Arendt, what ultimately sent one of the architects of the Holocaust to the gallows wasn’t any reproducible legal theory but, rather, the Israeli Supreme Court’s decision that “no one could be expected to want to share the Earth with him.”
 Can we say the same about McCarrick?
 It would certainly be easy to say so, considering what’s known about him now.
-On an instinctive level, I do not want to share New Jersey with himjust as my Archdiocese of Washington acquaintances likely do not want to share the DC area with him, just as most Catholics don’t want to share the Church with him.
+On an instinctive level, I do not want to share New Jersey with him—just as my Archdiocese of Washington acquaintances likely do not want to share the DC area with him, just as most Catholics don’t want to share the Church with him.
 And yet we do; and yet I do.
 He’s become part of the rogues’ gallery of great villains of Catholicism now, who make up a part of Church history along with the saints.
 He’s part of the Jersey Shore’s history, just as much as Bruce Springsteen—or Meyer Lansky.
 Moreover, as a man who has done gravely evil things, he (one must presume and hope) suffers the pains of his evil, and thus is not beyond the reach of God’s mercy.

 So what am I going to do with all of this?
 I have no idea.
 I’m sure it’ll settle into my perception of the world eventually, and be integrated into my schema for understanding things.
 But until then, all I can really do is wonder.

-Nathan Turowsky is a native New Englander and now lives in Upstate New York.
-A lifelong fascination with religious ritual led him into first the Episcopal Church and then the Catholic Church.
-An alumnus of Boston University School of Theology and one of the relatively few Catholic alumni of that primarily Wesleyan institution, he is unmarried and works in the nonprofit sector.
-He writes at Silicate Siesta.
+Nathan Turowsky is a native New Englander, an alumnus of Boston University School of Theology, and one of the relatively few Catholic alumni of that primarily Wesleyan institution.
+He works in the nonprofit sector and writes at Silicate Siesta.